eyerisshe/openpi-maniskill/README.md

 - `assets`: directory contains norm stats based on the data _subset_ (though they should automatically be loaded in if using `pi0_panda_lora` checkpoint)
 - Uncomment code blocks in `inference.py` to use `pi0_panda_lora` checkpoint + norm stats instead of the `pi0_base` checkpoint

-I hope this is a beginner-friendly guide that
+I hope this is a beginner-friendly guide that can help clarify how to adapt $\pi_0$ to simulators!